LateefAkinola/javascript-intermediate-campaign-bounty/README.md

 - The `finally` block contains code that always runs, whether there's an error or not.

 - It ensures the displayed book list is updated using `displayBooks()` to reflect any changes in the inventory.

-The `try-catch-finally` structure handles potential errors, informs the user of any issues, and keeps the UI up-to-date.

     ```javascript
     function addBookToStore() {